 Writing is a complicated process for kids.
 They have to organize their thoughts and choose the words for the sentences.
 They have to add supporting details while keeping track of the main idea.
 On top of that, they need to be able to check for grammar and spelling mistakes.
 All of that requires the use of flexible thinking.
 Kids who are more rigid thinkers can have a hard time shifting among all these things.

-If your child has trouble thinking flexibly, her writing may not have enough supporting details.
-Or it might have lots of errors in it.
+When kids have trouble thinking flexibly, their writing may not have enough supporting details.
+Or it might have lots of errors.

 4. Flexible Thinking and Language Learning